Fair-Forward/datasets/docs/public/projects/ui_52_10/docs/data_characteristics.md

-Correlation of VIs to LAI
+Correlation of VIs to LAI, Sentinel-2 + LAI ground truth.